-Whether you are searching for unpaved, cross country or paved trails, Shelby Farms Park has extensive options for anyone from the experienced hiker to the casual jogger.
-The nearly six-mile Tour de Wolf Trail winds past hidden lakes and wildlife viewing areas and is perfect for hiking, running and mountain biking.
-Recent renovations make the trail even more sustainable in order to prevent erosion and renovate the trailhead, which is located at Methodist Le Bonheur Healthcare Path to Play.
+Whether you are searching for unpaved, cross-country, or paved trails, Shelby Farms Park has extensive options for anyone from the experienced hiker to the casual jogger.
+The nearly six-mile Tour de Wolf Trail winds past hidden lakes and wildlife viewing areas and is perfect for hiking, running, and mountain biking.
 For other unpaved options, the Wolf River Trails offer various routes that parallel the water and can be used for nearly all outdoor activities.
-In addition, they offer access to the river for both canoes and kayaks.
+In addition, they offer access to the river for canoes and kayaks.

 Fishing at Herb Parsons Lake

-Boating, fishing and picnicking are all activities to enjoy every weekend at Herb Parsons Lake.
-Located in Fayette County, Herb Parsons Lake is stocked with crappie, largemouth bass, bluegill, Redear sunfish and catfish.
-Beautiful landscape covering 177 acres close to the city is perfect for a day’s escape, and available activities include playgrounds for the little ones and fishing piers for everyone.
-Bait and tackle, rental boats, concessions and fish attractors won’t let any angler, novice or experienced, get away without a catch.
-Don’t forget sunscreen!
-To learn more, visit state.tn.us.
+Boating, fishing, and picnicking are all activities to enjoy every weekend at Herb Parsons Lake.
+Located in Fayette County, Herb Parsons Lake is stocked with crappie, largemouth bass, bluegill, redear sunfish, and catfish.
+The beautiful landscape covering 177 acres close to the city is perfect for a day’s escape, and available activities include playgrounds for the little ones and fishing piers for everyone.
+Bait and tackle, rental boats, concessions, and fish attractors won’t let any angler — novice or experienced — get away without a catch.
+(Don’t forget the sunscreen!)